 This item is of high-grade, solid silver and served as a tooth pick holder.
-It is of Spanish or Portuguese conception and most probably was made in one of the colonies of South America in the 18th century.
+It is of Spanish or Portuguese conception and most probably was made in one of the colonies of South America, either Peru or Bolivia, in the 18th century.

 It comprises an elegant eight-sided stand that rises to a semi-sphere on which a figure of an idealised South American native stands.
 A dove rests on his outs-stretched left hand and aloft in his right had is a round plate perforated so that on it toothpicks can stand erect.